Everest Base Camp 12 Day Trek

 Along with beautiful nature, the trek invites those on this journey to explore the culture of Nepal by visiting various settlements and monasteries on the way.
 The hospitality bestowed by the locals and the spiritual insights from the religious figures will fill your route with education and inspiration alike.
 The most famous settlement we will visit is Namche Bazaar – a great spot not only to soak in the Sherpa culture but also a great opportunity to visit the local shops and markets and stock up for the journey ahead.

 However, this journey isn’t all about the people and the scenery.
 This trek is challenging at times, and that challenge begins as soon as we set off in Phakding, from where we will hike to the Dudh Khosi Valley, and Gorak Shep, before reaching Everest Base Camp at an astonishing height of 5,367 m.
-You will be welcomed by a multicoloured blanket of tents as you reach the base of the amazing Mount Everest, and marvel at the massive and magnificent Himalayas.
+You will be welcomed by a multicolored blanket of tents as you reach the base of the amazing Mount Everest, and marvel at the massive and magnificent Himalayas.

 Many people ask about the Everest Base Camp Trek difficulty, and although the routes along the trails are strenuous, we ensure that you are supported throughout your journey to its highest point (Everest base camp height: 5,367m).
 There are also many Everest viewpoints that make ideal spots to rest along the way and allow you to stop and appreciate mountains such as Everest (8848m), Lhotse (8516m), Makalu (8481m), and Cho Oyu (8201m).

-As well as this trek to Everest, My Trek to Everest operates various Everest trekking packages, which are all fully customizable.
+Hike to Everest operates various Everest trekking packages, which are all fully customizable.
 We have an outstanding team of knowledgeable trekking guides and aptly experienced Sherpa’s to give you an enjoyable, comfortable, and stress-free trekking experience, filled with local insight and safety knowledge.

-For more information about the Everest base camp trek cost, to see an Everest base camp trek map of the area that you will cover, or to read about fellow trekkers experiences, then please feel free to check out our blog page or contact a member of our friendly team!
+For more information about the Everest base camp trek cost, to see an Everest base camp trek map of the area that you will cover, or to read about fellow trekkers’ experiences, then please feel free to check out our blog page or contact a member of our friendly team!

 Day 01: Kathmandu – Lukla – Phakding [2,652m/8,700ft]: 3 – 4 hrs

 After breakfast, you will be escorted to the domestic terminal of Kathmandu airport for an early morning flight to Lukla (2,800m/9,186ft), the gateway destination from where our trek begins.
 After a 40-minute flight above the breathtaking mountains, we reach the Tenzing-Hillary Airport at Lukla.
-This is one of the most beautiful air routes in the world, culminating in a hillside landing that welcomes you surrounded by high mountains peaks.
+This is one of the most beautiful air routes in the world, culminating in a hillside landing that welcomes you surrounded by high mountain peaks.
 Upon arrival at Lukla, you will meet our other crew members and after some planning and packing, we will start our trek through the prosperous village of Lukla to Phakding.
 To assist in acclimatization, we will only have a short hike today.
 However, if interested in additional activities, we can take a side trip to a nearby monastery.
 Overnight in Phakding.
 Included: Breakfast, Lunch, Dinner, and Accommodation.

 Day 02: Phakding – Namche Bazaar [3440 m/11,280 ft]: 5 – 6 hrs

-Walking through a beautiful pine forest, the track leads us along the Dudh Koshi River and across many suspension bridges, one of which is the famous Hillary Suspension Bridge.
+Walking through a beautiful pine forest, the track leads us along the Dudh Koshi River and crosses many suspension bridges, one of which is the famous Hillary Suspension Bridge.
 Our first mighty mountain is the glistening Mt.
 Thamserku (6618 m).
 Then through the settlement of Benkar, Chumoa, and Monjo, we come to the check post and entrance to Sagarmatha National Park.
 We pass through the last village of Jorsale before reaching Namche Bazaar, where the trail climbs through forests and bridges until it reaches the Dudh Koshi where it joins the Bhote Koshi rivers.
 After a final steep ascent, taking about two hours, we get our first sight of Mt.
 Everest peering over the Lhotse-Nuptse ridge.
 Upon this juncture, we stop at Chautara to admire the view before hiking our final 1.5 hours and reaching Namche Bazaar, the gateway to Mt.
-Everest, and the main trading centre of this region.
+Everest, and the main trading center of this region.
 Overnight in Namche Bazaar.
-Included meals: Breakfast, Lunch, Dinner and Accommodation.
+Included meals: Breakfast, Lunch, Dinner, and Accommodation.

 Day 03: Namche Bazaar Acclimatization Day